 It turns out there’s a bit more to this success story.
 Founders and employees from the early Nordic success stories, like Skype, went on to set up more startups and they often work collaboratively with others, as well as sharing advice.
 The knock-on effect of that enthusiasm and experience is pretty impressive – for every Nordic company that raises $10 million, another three companies will be born.

 The total population of the Nordics is only 27 million, which is often viewed as a problem for startups.
 But it might be a benefit: knowing the domestic market is small, these startups think globally from the outset.
 The average company from a small country takes only 16 months to expand internationally – less than half the time it takes those from countries with populations of over 50 million.
 There’s nothing wrong with dreaming big and it looks like, actually, there might be something very right in it

 If you can’t join them – beat them.
 Here’s a quick recipe for success that doesn’t require relocating your business to Scandinavia.

-- Talk to successful people you know and find a way to learn from the ones you don’t (we recommend these guys to start with).
+- Talk to successful people you know and find a way to learn from the ones you don’t

 - Hire people who enjoy their work – the kind of people who will want to keep innovating even after they’ve already made a success of their first go.